Course Outline

 • Principle 4: Robustness

-c) Success criteria at the minimum (A) and recommended (AA) levels – how should they be implemented and to what extent?
+c) Success criteria at the minimum (A) and recommended (AA) levels – how to implement them and in what scope?

 10. Accessibility Statement

 a) How to prepare an accessibility statement?
-Element components of the accessibility statement
+Elements of an accessibility statement

 b) Placement of the accessibility statement